zydeico/Calculadora-iOS/README.md

 # iOS Calculator Clone

-- Code make on Swift 4
+- Code on Swift 4

+# To do

+- [ ] Add an icon to the App

-Only clone the repo and run
+Just clone the repo, open with xCode and run.